eggplants/pybsddb-mirror/docs/introduction.rst

 -------------------

 The Berkeley DB C API uses function return codes to signal various errors.
-The bsddb3.db module checks for these error codes and turns them into Python exceptions, allowing you to use familiar try:... except:... constructs and not have to bother with checking every method's return value.
+The bsddb.db module checks for these error codes and turns them into Python exceptions, allowing you to use familiar try:... except:... constructs and not have to bother with checking every method's return value.